-The Karhunen-Loève (KL) series expansion decomposes a stochastic process or field into an infinite linear combination of L^2 -orthogonal functions and uncorrelated stochastic random variables.
-In this section we present the probability theory underlying the KL expansion and discuss its discretization by means of the Galerkin method.
+The Karhunen-Loève series expansion (KLE) decomposes a stochastic process or field into an infinite linear combination of $L^2$ -orthogonal functions and uncorrelated stochastic random variables.
+In this section we present the probability theory underlying the KLE and discuss its discretization by means of the Galerkin method.